So you’ve decided you want to go to law school. Great! We answered all the questions you may need to know about the Law School Admissions Test (LSAT).

 There are multiple test dates throughout the year you can sign up to take the LSAT.
 As of this writing, there are 10 times in the calendar year – so almost once a month.
 Each test date has a registration deadline.
-Below are the scheduled test dates for 2020 and 2021.
+Below are the scheduled test dates for 2022.

 Where can I take the LSAT?

 There is a test center search on the Law School Admission Council’s (LSAC) website where you enter your location after which the nearest testing center is presented to you.

 As of April 2020, in response to COVID-19, the LSAC will be administering LSAT-Flex, which is an at-home, remotely proctored version of the exam.

 How long should I prepare for the LSAT?